- How do I get to the farm?

 Thanks for your interest in taking a tour of the farm.
 Here are your options:

-- We offer a hayride tour of the farm for $100 that lasts 45-minutes to one hour.
+- We offer a hayride tour of the farm for $150 that lasts one hour.
 The hay wagon can take up to 30 people.
 We can give tours Mondays, Tuesdays, Thursdays and Fridays.
-Call 301-537-3038 to schedule.
+Call 301-627-4662 to schedule.

 How can I volunteer or do a workshare?